gnailuy/gnailuy.com/about.markdown

 permalink: /about/index.html
 ---

 Hi there!
-I'm gnailuy (pronounced reversedly as [ɥy2 ljaŋ4]), a software developer.
+I'm gnailuy (pronounced reversedly as [ɥy2 ljaŋ4]), a software developer at Microsoft Azure Big Data team.
-Currently, I am working in a small startup team as a back-end and data programmer.
-Before August 2017, I was a senior software engineer of the data platform at [umeng.com][umeng].
+From April 2013 to August 2017, I was a senior software engineer of the data platform at [umeng.com][umeng].
+After that, I joined a small startup team as a back-end and data programmer.
 I graduated from the College of Computer Science & Technology at the [Harbin Engineering University][heu] in March 2013, and have a master's degree in CS.